STWoodbury/TeamAwesome/README.md

 <b>Conclusions:</b>

 When charting each storm over the 30 year period, the number of storms per season was found to follow a normal data distribution with a mean of 16.23 storms per season, a median of 16.0 and a standard deviation of 5.5 storms.
 There were two outlier seasons identified in the analysis: 2005 and 2020, with 31 reported storms in each year.

-50-60% of all storms were below the hurricane rating. categories 1 and 4 clustered seemed to be the most prominent.
-5 was the rarest category
+When examining category breakdowns across all seasons, the breakdown of category ratings as Overall 55.03% cat 0, 17.04% Cat1, 9.03% Cat 4, 8.01% Cat 2, 7.60% Cat 3, 3.29% Cat 5

 <b>Data Sources</b>